LarkspurCA/androidweardocs/explore.rst

-5. Open TCP port 5601.
+5. Open TCP port 5601 on your computer.
 The Android Wear Emulator uses this port to communicate with the handheld device.

   ::